Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day

 There is another way: battery storage.

-A home battery, if set up correctly, can provide back-up power in the event of a power-cut.
+Some home batteries, if set up correctly, can provide back-up power in the event of a power-cut.
 If the battery is big enough, it can power the whole house for a certain amount of time (until the battery runs out).
 Often, however, the battery is wired into your ‘essential circuits’ for back-up power.
 This allows the battery to work for longer, powering the devices that you absolutely need, e.g. fridge/freezer, lights, some sockets, etc.

 Not all batteries offer back-up power.
 Check the data-sheet, and ask the installer and manufacturer.

 Also, having back-up functionality often requires a device called a ‘relay’ to be installed.
 This electronic device cuts your house off from the grid during a power-cut.
 It’s like an automatic switch.
 Being cut off from the grid in this way is known as ‘island mode’ or ‘off-grid mode’.
+Many modern battery solutions have built-in relays.

 Once in island mode, the battery can function safely and power your home.
 If you weren’t cut off from the grid in this way, your battery could in theory spill electricity into the grid and injure someone working to restore power.